Learn / Blog / Article

 We’ll call ours ‘Homepage persona’, but you can choose whatever name you like:

 3 - Set it to appear on the homepage

-Select which devices you’ll show the poll on
+Select which devices you’ll show the survey on

-Show the poll on your homepage by selecting the ‘On pages I specify’ option and writing your homepage URL in the dedicated space:
+Show the survey on your homepage by selecting the ‘On pages I specify’ option and writing your homepage URL in the dedicated space:

-Select the percentage of visitors that will be shown this poll (pick 100% if you want to get results quicker, or a lower number if you worry that you might disrupt the experience):
+Select the percentage of visitors that will be shown this survey (pick 100% if you want to get results quicker, or a lower number if you worry that you might disrupt the experience):

 4 - Add the questions

 Select ‘Long text answer’ as your question type

 Write your question in the ‘Type your question here…’ field:

 Select ‘Long text answer’ as the question type